What uses electricity in your school and why is it important to know this?

-As pupils carry out spot checks, they might like to leave feedback for each class or room they visit, praising the occupants for energy-efficient behaviour (e.g. 'Well done for switching your whiteboard off!') or reminding them of the school's aims to save energy (e.g. 'Please switch off your lights when you go to lunch to save our school energy and money.')
-To save time, agree some standard feedback comments and photocopy them, so that children do not need to spend time writing their feedback in each room.
+You might like to label things that have been left on or off with sad or smiley faces (or something similar!), to remind pupils and teachers to switch these things off in future.
 Some schools have used a token system where good performance is rewarded by a green token in a pot in the classroom and poor performance is recorded by a red token in a different pot.
 This creates a visual view of the performance of a class.
 The class with the most green tokens at the end of an agreed period of time gets an award.
-Discuss the best approach with your team of detectives - they are sure to have good ideas!
+Discuss the best approach with your team or class.

-Don't forget to share the results of your detective work with the rest of the school, focusing on the positives as well as highlighting the potential for saving more energy.
-You'll find 'Well done class 5 for switching everything off!
+Don't forget to share the results of your ongoing checks with the rest of the school, focusing on the positives as well as highlighting the potential for saving more energy.
+You may find 'Well done class 5 for switching everything off!
 If they can do it, we can all do it!' is more motivating than naming and shaming those who have forgotten.